 The second test that applies to all profit sharing allocation formulas is used to confirm that the formula is not discriminatory.
 For new comparability formulas, we use the general test to make this determination.

 In the general test, the participants are broken up into groups based on their profit sharing contribution rate.
 The difference with new comparability formulas is that we will use the participants’ equivalent benefit accrual rate (EBAR) instead of their actual allocation.
-Each HCE will be put in their own allocation group and each group will then be tested individually.
-The allocation must pass either the Ratio Percentage Test (RPT) or the Average Benefits Test (ABT), or the plan as a whole fails.
-Since the RPT is easier to perform, it is typically run first, and the ABT is only run when the RPT fails.
+The EBAR predicts what that contribution will be worth when the participant reaches retirement age, allowing the plan to take into account future earnings when determining if HCEs are receiving a significantly larger benefit than NHCEs.

 Equivalent benefit accrual rates

 When calculating a participant’s EBAR, a formula is used that includes an anticipated rate of return on investments along with an actuarial factor based on age to estimate what the profit sharing contribution will be worth at an assumed retirement age.
-Because the EBAR essentially measures the expected investment benefits of an allocation between the time of contribution and the time of retirement, employers can often make higher contributions to older employees who are closer to retirement compared to their younger colleagues who have longer until they reach the assumed retirement age.
+Because the EBAR essentially measures the expected investment benefits of an allocation between the time of contribution and the time of retirement, employers can often make higher contributions to older employees who are closer to retirement compared to their younger colleagues who have more years until they reach the assumed retirement age.

 General test

-Average benefits test
+Average benefits percentage test (ABPT)

 How new comparability profit sharing compares to other formulas